 In Moms of Hue, I found a renewed passion for “voice” and became determined to create a space for women who wanted intelligent conversation about issues of importance to parents raising children of color.
 The popularity of “Moms of Hue” led to the creation of the site “We of Hue,” which provided a platform for both women and men parenting children of color.
 We closed up shop there after I began to feel like it was too small for what it deserved to be, but too large for what I could provide.

 And all of this has landed me exactly where I should be!
 I am now a Happiness Engineer at Automattic, the company behind WordPress.com and started by the founder of WordPress, Matt Mullenweg.
 It’s a fully distributed company which means I work from my home office and have the freedom to set my schedule.
-Homeschool my daughter, and write a whole book!
+Homeschool, and write a whole book!